-Submitting an application for unlawful dismissal compensation requires a professional legal support.
+Submitting an application for unlawful dismissal compensation requires professional legal support.
 The employment lawyers of Michael Chambers &Co.
-LLC will assist you with all the necessary legal and administrative procedures so that to help you to get the compensation you deserve.
-Therefore, if you wish to receive a customised legal support contact one of our lawyers.
+LLC will assist you with all the necessary legal and administrative procedures enabling you to receive the compensation that you deserve.
+Therefore, if you wish to receive customised legal support contact one of our lawyers.

 The amount of redundancy payment is calculated as illustrated below: